sdbip/agiler/README.md

 stories to be “ready” before we can plan them in a sprint.
 There might be need for such a moniker in our case too.
 And it might be possible that we can start a task before the parent feature is ready.
 This is a thing to think about.

+## Assignees and Late Binding

+Many teams employ *early binding*.
+This means that they assign a developer to a task or even a story to make them responsible for its progress.
+This is not recommended for an agile team.
+In an agile team, the entire team is responsible for finishing the stories with high quality.
+Putting ht responsibility on an individual developer will create a group ofindividuals rather than a team, and that will impede progress in the long run.

+Early binding makes it hard for idle hands to find the next task to work on as all tasks will be taken. *Late binding* means that any task that isn't yet started can be claimed immediately.

+Too many in-progress items at any time is ineffective.
+It is perhaps highly efficient, but efficiency is nothing ccompared to effectivity.
+A team that gets things done is effective.
+A team that performs a lot of work is efficient.
+Work is not valuable, however.
+Finishing is.
+You should optimise for effectivity over efficiency.

+Ideally the team should have only one task at a time and finish it together.
+That is probably the most effective way of working.
+If it is not possible (or desirable) to work together, each individual should have only one open task at any time.
+Finish the task before claiming the next.
+That way those who have easier tasks, or are quick to finish, can always pick up a new one and stay productive.
+If all tasks are claimed they will have nothing to do.

+It is also important to finish tasks.
+Starting tasks is not valuable.
+Finishing them is.
+With too many tasks in progress switching between them will take up most of your time.